Opinion | As the GOP war over Trump gets worse, Democrats have a big opening

 In this, you see Republicans deciding that the GOP’s future requires holding that latter body of voters activated by Trump.
 Just as Trumpified GOP turnout helped lift downballot Republicans to some 2020 wins — even as he hemorrhaged suburbanites, costing him the White House — Republicans hope his voters will lift GOP candidates in 2022.

-Many Republicans spoken explicitly to the need to keep Trump and his voters happy for this reason.
+Many Republicans have spoken explicitly to the need to keep Trump and his voters happy for this reason.
 Hence the need to retain fealty to Trump.

 The rub lies in what declaring fealty to Trump really requires.